This is the featured image of the Blending Your Hi-Hat Pattern With The Width Trick blog article.

 ~Hi Hat Sequence - Processed With MicroShift

-Once we’re satisfied, we can do one more thing to better blend the new hi-hat sequence into the overall mix.
-We’ll do this by adding a frequency shifter.
-This is a very useful effect for drum tuning covered in-depth in one of our previous tutorials.
+Once we're satisfied, we can do one more thing better: blend the new hi-hat sequence into the overall mix.
+We'll do this by adding a frequency shifter.
+This is a beneficial effect for drum tuning, which was covered in depth in one of our previous tutorials.
 Our tool of choice will be the MFreqShifter by Melda Production.
-Here, we will just increase the Shift parameter until we reach a pitch that blends well with the other elements of our drum groove.
-Let’s have a listen.
+Here, we will increase the Shift parameter until we reach a pitch that blends well with the other elements of our drum groove.
+Let's have a listen.

 Frequency shifter